stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 03 (P1L3) - Design Concepts.md

 _What are the negative consequences of testing a design for the first time once the project has been completed?_

 That would not be cost or time effective.

+### Documentation Quiz

+_Pick an organization that would require formal documentation:_

+A military contractor would require formal documentation.